appsmithorg/appsmith-docs/website/docs/advanced-concepts/multiple-environments.md

 # Multiple Environments

-When building applications, there is usually a clear distinction between the version of the app that end users see versus the version that's still under development/testing.
-Most pieces of software of reasonable complexity make this distinction clear by having different environments for development/testing and production use.
+When building applications, there is usually a clear distinction between the version of the app that end users see and the version still under development/testing.
+Most software of reasonable complexity make this distinction clear by having different environments for development/testing and production use.
 This ensures that end users of the app aren't impacted by changes which are still in development.

 Appsmith provides a way to define multiple environments for datasources.
-It allows you to switch between different environments as you develop your app in edit mode.
+It allows you to switch between different environments while developing your app in edit mode.
 By switching environments, you are applying the datasource configurations defined in that environment.

 :::info
 The multiple environments feature is only available on [Business Edition](https://www.appsmith.com/pricing).